ltaylanozgur/ltaylanozgur/README.md

 <h3 align="left">About me:</h3>

 <br>
 <p>I have 8-year industrial experience in geological engineering and have a Ph.D. degree as well.
 Additionally, I recently completed the 9-week full-time Data Analytics Bootcamp of Ironhack to become a data analyst.
-I learned new skills for my current job and potential data analyst position such as Machine Learning, Python, MySQL,Data Visualization, and Statistics.</p>
+I learned new skills for my current job and potential data analyst position such as Machine Learning, Python, MySQL, Data Visualization, and Statistics.</p>
 <p>I look forward to enhance my knowledge and improve my skills.
 Feel free to contact me for any questions and comments.</p>
 <br><br>